apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/schema-guide.md

 {
   name: '_fabrics',
   label: 'Fabrics',
-  // Must match the `name` option given when configuring `fabric` as a subclass of pieces
+  // This is optional since the name of our join matches the name of the
+  // other type, if the names don't match it is mandatory
   withType: 'fabric',
   type: 'joinByArray',
-  // The id of the fabric will be stored in the fabricIds property of the product
-  idsField: 'fabricIds',
   filters: {
     // Fetch just enough information
     projection: {